raspberrypi/documentation/remote-access/ssh/README.md

 1. Select `Enabled` next to `SSH`
 1. Click `OK`

-Alternatively, [raspi-config](../../configuration/raspi-config.md) can be used from a terminal:
+Alternatively, [raspi-config](../../configuration/raspi-config.md) can be used in the terminal:

 1. Enter `sudo raspi-config` in a terminal window
 1. Select `Interfacing Options`